Skip to content

 London Gazette

-Manchester Central Library has the London Gazette.
 This lists medal awards and, except for the Military Medal, usually gives the citation.
+Manchester Archives+ has the London Gazette and it also has a searchable webpage available via www.london-gazette.co.uk.
 If you know why he was awarded a medal, we can check the Battalion history to see if he is mentioned.
 If he did not serve with the Manchester Regiment, we can give you the address of the relevant military museum.

 Local Newspaper

 The local newspapers usually had articles on local boys who received medals.
-If he was from Tameside you can check our newspapers.
+If he was from one of the Tameside towns you can check our newspapers.
 You will need to book a microfilm reader to do this.
-Otherwise, you can consult the newspaper at the relevant local studies library.
+Otherwise, you can consult the newspaper at the relevant local studies library, such as Oldham for one of the Oldham Pals or Manchester for a man from Ardwick.

 4. Was he a Prisoner of War?